yandex-cloud/docs/en/iam/operations/sa/set-access-bindings.md

 **[!TAB API]**

-Assign the `editor` role to one user and the `viewer` role to another:
+Assign the `editor` role to one user and the `viewer` role to another user:

 ```bash
 $ curl -X POST \